foo2rama/Kali-Debian-Update-Scripts-and-more/readme.md

 *resetdhcp* - A quick script to reset dhcp then reports back your local and public IP's

 *randompicker.sh* - Script to randomly pick a name from a list of names.
 Super usefull if you teach.

+*timer* - A simple script written by students to select a time in hours, minutes, seconds, then countdown to completion.